Gomasio (Japanese Sesame Salt)

 Gomasio is great to use as a seasoning for almost any savory dish.
 It is typically sprinkled over rice dishes and salads, adding a nice bit of texture.

 You can also use this Japanese sesame salt as a topping over your avocado toast or breakfast eggs.
-I love sprinkling it over my avocado egg boats to jazz them up!
+I love sprinkling it over my avocado egg boats and my chili crisp fried eggs to jazz them up!

 Absolutely!
 You can also make Gomashio with just white sesame seeds if you can't find the black ones.